laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-24-fens/index.md

   its potential for further applications.
 In the future, we aim to extend this method to real neurobiological data, where the ground truth is unknown, to explore and detect spiking motifs in a more natural and biologically relevant context.
-authors:
-- Laurent U Perrinet
-date: 2024-06-27
+featured: false
 draft: false
-featured: false
-grants:
+categories:
+- Computational Neuroscience
+- NeuroAI & Machine Learning
+tags:
+- neuromorphic-computing
+- predictive-coding
+- spiking-neural-networks
+publication: '*Proceedings of the FENS Forum 2024*'
+publication_types:
-- polychronies
+- inproceedings
 image:
   focal_point: Smart
   preview_only: false
-lastmod: 2024-04-05 10:22:08+02:00
 links:
 - name: Code
   url: https://github.com/laurentperrinet/2024-06-26_Perrinet24FENS
 - name: URL
   url: https://laurentperrinet.github.io/publication/perrinet-24-fens/
-publication: '*Proceedings of the FENS Forum 2024*'
-publication_types:
-- inproceedings
-publishDate: '2024-04-05T08:22:04.452494Z'
-title: Accurate Detection of Spiking Motifs in Neurobiological Data by Learning Heterogeneous Delays of a Spiking Neural Network
-tags:
-- neuromorphic-computing
-- predictive-coding
-- spiking-neural-networks
-categories:
+grants:
-- Computational Neuroscience
+- polychronies
-- NeuroAI & Machine Learning
 ---
 * see accompanying papers
  * for neural data: {{< cite page="/publication/perrinet-23-icann" view="4" >}}
  * for event-based cameras: {{< cite page="/publication/grimaldi-23-bc" view="4" >}}